Last update Dec. 10, 2022

-Due to a low oral bioavailability that minimizes the presence into the infant's plasma from mother's milk ingested, thus, the expert consensus is that the risk of use while breastfeeding is minimal.
-(American Academy of Pediatrics - 2013 says that is usually compatible with breastfeeding)
+Due to a low oral bioavailability (Putcha 1989), that minimizes the presence into the infant's plasma from mother's milk ingested, thus, the expert consensus is that the risk of use while breastfeeding is minimal (Hale, Reece 2017, Briggs 2015, Chen 2010, Schaefer 2007).
+American Academy of Pediatrics: medication usually compatible with breastfeeding.
+(AAP 2001)

-Since at small dosage Scopolamine poisoning with alarming symptoms may occur (irritability, delirium, redness of skin, mouth dryness, constipation, urine retention), we would recommend a cautious and moderate use with a dose as low as possible with a delay of at least 3 hours for breastfeeding after medication.
+Since at small dosage Scopolamine poisoning with alarming symptoms may occur (irritability, delirium, redness of skin, mouth dryness, constipation, urine retention), we would recommend a cautious and moderate use.
 Avoid use if the infant is younger than 2 months or premature.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.